Labeling best practices

 - The DEL-labels will result in these variables being anonymized (the ID will be replaced with a random string prefixed with "Data Privacy-").
 The same anonymized value will replace all instances of the original value in all hits that have been identified by an ID used in the request.
 If the original value in this field was one of those IDs, then report metrics will not change.

 - Generally, if a field has the label ID-DEVICE, then you should also assign the label DEL-DEVICE.

 - Similarly, if a field has the label ID-PERSON, then you should also assign the label DEL-PERSON.

 - If a field does not have an ID-label, but does contain identifying information that you want anonymized, then the appropriate label (DEVICE or PERSON) depends on your implementation.
-If you only use cookie IDs for GDPR requests, then you should use DEL-DEVICE.
+If you only use cookie IDs for Data Privacy requests, then you should use DEL-DEVICE.